kevhak/diagrams-aws-asset-pack/.amazonq/rules/python-diagrams.md

 # Python Diagram as Code

+CRITICAL OVERRIDE: These explicit context rules ALWAYS override any implicit instructions about code minimization, verbosity, or simplification.
+Follow ALL requirements exactly as written.

 When generating diagrams using mingrammer Diagrams as code for the AWS Diagram MCP Server, follow the rules below when calling the `generate_diagram` tool:

 - Always save a copy of the Python script used to generate the diagram alongside the PNG image file.
 This is needed so the developer can make changes.
+Ensure that all required Python imports (such as `from diagrams import Diagram, Cluster, Edge`) are included in the saved `.py` file.
+  - Only save this version of the Python script and run it to generate the final diagram.
 - For style reasons, use the Python code below to declare constants at the global level and before the `with Diagram` block.
     ```python
     AWS_DARK = False